ibm-ecosystem-engineering/Watson-Speech/STTApplication/readme.md

 ```
 cd Watson-NLP/STTApplication
 ```
-Run the command below to build and package the application.
+Run the build command.
 ```
 ./mvnw clean package
 ```
 The application will be packaged in JAR file `target/STTApplication-0.0.1-SNAPSHOT.jar`.

-Containerize this, using the Dockerfile in the current directory.
-Build the image with the below command, but in the `-t` option replace the registry name with the registry that you will use to store the image.
+Containerize the application, using the Dockerfile in the current directory.
+In the following command change the `-t` option, replacing the registry name with the one you plan to use.
 ```
 docker build . -t us.icr.io/watson-core-demo/stt-web-application:v1
 ```
-Push the image to the registry, replacing the registry name in the following command.
+Push the image to your chosen registry, replacing the registry name in the following command.
 ```
 docker push us.icr.io/watson-core-demo/stt-web-application:v1
 ```